 "Deep in the heart of Northumberland you can experience a night sky which is out of this world”

 The Kielder night trail run is open to all abilities of runners.
-You will be tackling some of the amazing trails that Kielder Forest has to offer including single track, open forest tracks and even a 'bit' of mud!
+You will be tackling some of the amazing trails that Kielder Forest has to offer including single track, open forest tracks...
 All runners must run with a head torch and suitable trail shoes.
 Kielder's weather climate in January will add to the fun!
 You will either be running in snow, rain or if your lucky a lovely crisp evening under the stars in the dark skies of Kielder.

 “Northumberland International Dark Sky Park is England’s first Dark Sky Park and the largest expanse of dark night sky in the whole of Europe, thanks to minimal light pollution” (Source: Visit Kielder).